dmosora/thimble-wifi-robot-controller/README.md

 ### Contains
 ##### Arduino
 The arduino sketch that is being used for this controller.
+Not much has been changed from the tutorial code, except for adding a stop UDP command with the 'x' character.

+WiFi+Driving Arduino Tutorial: https://learning.thimble.io/modules/wi-fi-bot-part-2/the-wifi-module

 ##### Unity
 The Unity project with text inputs to specify the IP and Port of the robot, and inputs to control the values that are sent by the directional pad buttons + the "STOP ROBOT" button.